DengPingFan/SINet/README.md

 <!--http://dpfan.net/wp-content/uploads/Fan_Camouflaged_Object_Detection_CVPR_2020_paper.pdf -->

 - If you have any questions about our paper, feel free to contact [Deng-Ping Fan](dengpfan@gmail.com) or [Ge-Peng Ji](gepengai.ji@gmail.com) via E-mail.
-And if you are using SINet or evaluation toolbox for your research, please cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt))
+And if you are using SINet or evaluation toolbox for your research, please cite this paper.

 ### 0.1. :fire: NEWS :fire:
 - [2021/07/07] :boom: **The latest enhanced version of SINet is coming**, which is accepted at IEEE TPAMI 2021 ([Paper](https://ieeexplore.ieee.org/document/9444794) | [GitHub](https://github.com/GewelsJI/SINet-V2)).
 The SINet-V2 can surpass the performance of existing COD methods by a large margin, while maintaining real-time inference.